 For DNS and DHCP a server was supposed to be used that also could do monitoring of DHCP usage and bandwidth usage.
 Everything was configured beforehand in the lab.
 Unfortunately I did forget the computer at home when packing, so a quick reconfiguration of a MacBook Pro made it the new DHCP and DNS resolver.
 Do bring some extra laptops, because you never know what you need them for.
-The DHCP thanks to extensive use of DHCP relay between the various VLANs as you can see in the configurations, including the wireless controller.
+The DHCP worked thanks to extensive use of DHCP relay between the various VLANs as you can see in the configurations.
 Do bring a "real" DHCP server, because stability in DHCP is one of the key factors for a successful event.

 The wireless controller was at first not very easy to configure.
 Although it was configured to 99%, it was important to find the last 1% that was needed to get things going.
-One trick is to ensure the management interface as well as the AP management interface and the APs are all on the same VLAN, and that one use Layer-2 as the communication mechanism between APs and WLC.
-If one use layer 3 instead, the ap's must be configured how to find the WLC, via DHCP or what not, which is just more complicated.
-Because of this, we run a special VLAN for this management.
-Note, the actual traffic is not going in this VLAN, part from inside the tunnels between the APs and the WLC.
+One trick is to ensure the management interface as well as the AP management interface and the APs are all on the same VLAN, and that one use simple broadcast version of CAPWAP as the communication mechanism between APs and WLC.
+If one have APs and WLC in different broadcast domains instead, the ap's must be configured how to find the WLC, via DHCP or what not, which is just more complicated.
+Because of this, we run a special VLAN for the WLAN management.
+Note, the actual traffic is not going in this VLAN, it runs in the tunnels between the APs and the WLC.